 If you’ve already got those studio monitor headphones and are looking to dip your toes into the world of cheap monitors to hear your mixes in the room, we got you covered.

 What accessories do you need?

 While most studio monitors can connect to your computer through a 3.5mm aux cable, it isn’t ideal—even for a home setup.
-In order to get the best sound out of your monitors, you will want to connect using either the two 1/4″ TRS inputs, dual RCA stereo inputs, or XLR inputs, all of which are typically found at the back of the monitors.
-If this sounds overwhelming, you’re in luck: we have all the information you could possible want on audio connections.
+In order to get the best sound out of your monitors, you will want to connect using either the two 1/4-inch TRS inputs, dual RCA stereo inputs, or XLR inputs, all of which are typically found at the back of the monitors.
+If this sounds overwhelming, you’re in luck: we have all the information you could possibly want on audio connections.